librehost/couchdb/README.md

 require_valid_user = true

 Now all endpoints are secure.
-Execute the following JS in Browsers Developer-Tools to login to Fauxton:
+Because of the following bug you cant login to Fauxton anymore without executing the following in your browsers console first:

 ```javascript
 fetch('/_session', {